karolisdailidonis/DORM/README.md

-Inspiration for the Query Builder by https://github.com/devcoder-xyz/php-query-builder
+Inspiration for the custom Query Builder by https://github.com/devcoder-xyz/php-query-builder